misprit7/MTGAI/README.md

 ## Setup for Devs

+### Virtual Environment
-Use a virtual environment for dev.
+Use a virtual environment for development.
 This is used to keep package versions consistent.
 To install this feature, run the following:

 ```
 pip install virtualenv